kalinchernev/kalinchernev.github.io/content/post/stream-adventure-triage.md

 **Strategy 2: Work-out "low-hanging fruits"**

-This strategy seemed a natural reflex for quick gratification after the first strategy didn't work quite well&nbsp;:) The idea is simple: go through issues and find such that are either already solved, duplicates, general questions that are already answered successfully, old issues that are not valid any more, etc. These are quick-wins that give a good feeling similar to the one that you experience when you cross an item from the todo list.
+This strategy seemed a natural reflex for quick gratification after the first strategy didn't work quite well :) The idea is simple: go through issues and find such that are either already solved, duplicates, general questions that are already answered successfully, old issues that are not valid any more, etc. These are quick-wins that give a good feeling similar to the one that you experience when you cross an item from the todo list.

 I think that this strategy could be the starting point, rather than a bounce-back reflex as I did.
 The process of sorting easy or already done issues is a low-barrier entrance into the issue queue.
 And it naturally leads to the need of reading/searching other related issues which is something that has to be done at any case.